Life In Writing…

 ~ Arthur William Edgar O’Shaughnessy

 Can a life change in an instant?
 Yes.
 In 2008, after a traumatic event, I began to invest time and energy in poetry.
 At first, I was only trying to get constructed emotion onto the page, find my feet, rediscover what it was like to be happy, dance with the muse, and breathe!
 I started writing and haven’t stopped.
 Writing helped.
-Well, it did more than help, it saved me; poetry saved me.
+Well, it did more than help; it saved me.
+Poetry saved me.
 From my first shaky reading at a Friday Harbor open mic, I was hooked!
 Poetry carried me over the Salish Sea into Bellingham.
 I am immensely thankful to meet and network with other creatives and talents around the Pacific Northwest and beyond!

 (Above Photo: 2018 4th grade poetry presentation, Kendall Elementary)

-Fortis Fortuna Adiuvat “Fortunes Favors the Bold.”
+“Fortunes Favors the Bold.”

-This website was launched in 2008 with one purpose, to build a platform to promote
+This website was launched in 2008 with one purpose: to build a platform to promote

 RECENT COMMUNITY PROJECTS